 When applied to the scalp, for example as part of henna hair dye or as a shampoo and conditioner, it can help to calm inflammation.
 It is also an anti-seborrheic, which means it can alleviate dandruff – all while increasing the hair’s natural shine.

-Henna in history – as a hair dye
+The history of henna – as a hair dye

 Henna also has historical roots in Muslim traditions, where it has been used by men to dye beards.
 According to tradition, in Islam, it is permissible to dye the beard as a way of differentiating men from other faiths such as Christianity or Judaism.
 Many Muslim men choose shades of brown or red to achieve this distinction and cover greys, though the colour black (achieved with henna and indigo powder) is forbidden.